Venom-Biochem-Lab/venome/DEVELOPMENT.md

 which should open up your browser to the user interface at [http://localhost:5173/](http://localhost:5173/).

 **🥳 You now should be up an running!**

+In the future, from the root directory you can use make commands to quickly run things instead of having to `cd` to different places and run different commands.
+Check out [`Makefile`](./Makefile).

+But don't use it unless you understand what it's running.